manticoresoftware/manticoresearch/manual/Installation/Debian_and_Ubuntu.md

   * 18.04 LTS (Bionic)
   * 20.04 LTS (Focal)

+* Mint
+  * 19
+  * 20

 ### APT repository
-The easiest way to install Manticore in Ubuntu/Debian is by using our APT repository
+The easiest way to install Manticore in Ubuntu/Debian/Mint is by using our APT repository

 Install the repository:
 ```bash